-- Soak the gelatin sheets in cold water to soften them up
+- Soak the gelatine sheets in cold water to soften them up.

-- Add the pomegranate juice and beet juice to a small pan with the sugar and simmer
+- Add the pomegranate and beet juice to a small pan with the sugar and bring to a simmer.

-- Add the gelatin sheets and whisk until dissolved
+- Add the gelatine sheets and whisk until dissolved.

-- Let cool 20-30 minutes, close it up, add the gas, a small shake and leave in the fridge for a good 6 hours
+- Let it cool about 20 minutes, then close it up, add the gas, a small shake and leave in the fridge for a good 5 to 6 hours minimum.

-- Before serving; shake the syphon a good 5 times
+- Before serving; shake the syphon vigorously a few times.

-- Serve the mousse with a topping of pomegranate grains and pistachios
+- Serve the mousse in small glasses with a topping of pomegranate grains and pistachios.